thomasclausen/wp-theme-updater/README.md

 This plugin automatically checks for newer versions of a self hosted theme.

+If updates are available custom update nags are displayed instead of the standard ones.

 At the moment there is no automatical update option but hope to develop it later on, when i'm satisfied with the current functionallity.

 # Examples